If you are getting the recommended amount of slumber — seven to nine hours a night — you’re spending about one-third of your life asleep.

 Although there is no official consensus on how much REM sleep you should get, dreaming is most common during this stage and experts believe that dreaming helps you process emotions and solidify certain memories.

-For most adults, REM takes up about 20 to 25 percent of sleep, and this seems to be healthy during average sleep cycles.
+For most adults, REM takes up about of sleep, and this seems to be healthy during average sleep cycles.
 If people get excessive amounts of REM, however, they may be more likely to suffer from depression.

 How much light sleep do you need?